rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 false-positive rate, but introduces a sometimes cumbersome delay in mail delivery.
 Typically, the mail server responds with a temporary error message.
-After a configurable length of time, if the client reconnects the e-mail server accepts delivery.
+After a configurable length of time, if the client reconnects the email server accepts delivery.
 The working theory here is that spammers are often using primitive SMTP clients that don't support the full range of SMTP error codes.
 As such, they rarely retry a failed connection.
-This doesn't always work, so a portion of spam will leak through, but many admins are content with the trade-offs involved with greylisting, particularly since it so rarely blocks legitimate e-mail.
+This doesn't always work, so a portion of spam will leak through, but many admins are content with the trade-offs involved with greylisting, particularly since it so rarely blocks legitimate email.

 #### Challenge-response